Coverage Optimization using Generalized Voronoi Partition: Generalization of the Voronoi partition

-The Voronoi cell $V_i$ is the collection of those points which are closest (with respect to the Euclidean metric) to $p_i$ compared to any other point in $\mathcal{P}$.
-The boundary of each Voronoi partition is the union of a finite number of line segments forming a closed $C^0$ curve.
-In $\mathbb{R}^2$, the intersection of any two Voronoi cells is either null, a line segment, or a point.
-In $d$ dimensional space, the boundaries of the Voronoi cells are unions of convex subsets of at most $d-1$ dimensional hyperplanes in $\mathbb{R}^d$ and the intersection of two Voronoi cells is either a convex subset of a hyperplane or a null set.
-Each of the Voronoi cells is a topologically connected non-null set.

-Basic components of the Voronoi partition are \begin{enumerate} \item [i)] A space which to be partitioned. \item [ii)] A set of sites, or nodes or generators. \item [iii)] A distance measure such as the Euclidean distance. \end{enumerate}
+where, $\parallel . \parallel$ denotes the Euclidean norm.
+The basic components of the Voronoi partition are: i) A space to be partitioned; ii) A set of sites, or nodes, or generators; and iii) A distance measure such as the Euclidean distance.